Guidelines and Policies

 Guidelines for visiting (off campus) groups

-The Library welcomes school groups visits.
+The Library welcomes school group visits.
 These visits are most useful to students in grades 9-12 who need resources at the UD Library to complete assignments.
-These groups can benefit from a Library orientation session provided by librarians, who are willing to guide students in the successful use of Library resources.
 Additionally, all public K-12 schools in Delaware have access to online databases, magazines and encyclopedias through the UD Lib/SEARCH program, managed by the University of Delaware Library.

 For information on planning a visit to campus, including parking information, please see Resources for School Groups Visiting the Library.